Quaqqer/nekontrol/README.md

 ## Requirements

-- The requirements of this program is only having python 3.10 or newer as well pip
+- Python 3.10 or newer as well as pip.
-- A half decent terminal, almost anything other than cmd.exe on windows will work
+- A half decent terminal.
+Almost anything other than cmd.exe on windows will work.

 ## Install or update